Louise George Kittaka

 Louise George Kittaka is a writer, contents developer, university lecturer and cross-cultural training consultant from New Zealand.
 After coming to Japan on work training, she subsequently met her Japanese husband and settled here.

 Louise speaks, reads and writes English and Japanese.
-In her spare time, she loves traveling (solo or with her family), karaoke, going to dessert buffets and collecting anything to do with the “Aliens” movies.
+In her spare time, she loves traveling, visiting waterfalls, karaoke, going to afternoon tea and collecting anything to do with the “Aliens” movies.